-Caroline Katsman is Associate Professor in Physical Oceanography, focusing on the large-scale ocean circulation and its role for climate.
+Caroline Katsman is Professor in Oceans and Climate, focusing on the large-scale ocean circulation and its role for climate.

 She holds an MSc in Meteorology and Physical Oceanography from Utrecht University (1996, cum laude).
 She received her PhD from that university in 2001, on a research project on the wind-driven ocean circulation carried out at both at KNMI (Royal Netherlands Meteorological Institute) and Utrecht University.
 As a postdoctoral scholar at Woods Hole Oceanographic Institution (USA), she shifted focus to the role of ocean eddies (whirls in the ocean) for the circulation in the Labrador Sea (2001-2003).